run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 Next, install NGINX as described [here](../../cluster-setup/cluster-prerequisites.md#ingress-controller)

 Then create a tls secret and upgrade the control plane as described in the [control plane installation](backend.md).
+Before upgrading, find customizations and merge them as discussed below.

 ### Upgrade from version 2.9 or 2.10